Stability and chaos in dynamical last passage percolation: The construction and main properties of the proxy

 {\bf Proof of Lemma~\ref{l.threewaydominate}.} Let $\phi$ be a regular zigzag from $(0,0)$ to $(0,1)$, and let $\big\{ (x_i,s_i): i \in \llbracket 0, k \rrbracket \big\}$ be a set of interpolating points for $\phi$.
 Denote by $\mc{R}$ the set of rectangles of type $(j,k)$ each of whose members contains, for some $i \in \llbracket 0, k-1 \rrbracket$, $(x_i,s_i)$ in its lower middle box and $(x_{i+1},s_{i+1})$ in its upper middle corridor.
 A choice of $\phi$ and its set of interpolating points may be made so that the cardinality of~$\mc{R}$ is equal to $\mathrm{MaxRegUE}_{j,k} \big[ (0,0) \to (0,1) \big]$.
 By Lemma~\ref{l.threewayup}, we may denote by $P$ a directed three-way-up path in $\Z^2$ that starts at the rectangle of type $(j,k)$ that contains $(0,0)$; that ends at the rectangle of this type that contains $(0,1)$; and that visits every element in $\mc{R}$.
 Viewed as a path in $\Z^2$, $P$ travels between $(0,0)$ and $(0,K)$, where $K = \lceil (3b)^{-1} \rceil$.
 Since $b = n^{-1} \lfloor 2^{-m} n \rfloor$, we have that $3^{-1} 2^m \leq (3b)^{-1} \leq 3^{-1} (2^{-m} - n^{-1})^{-1}$.
 Using $2^m \geq 10$ and $2^m n^{-1} \leq 6^{-1}$, we confirm that $3^{-1}2^m \leq \lceil (3b)^{-1} \rceil \leq 2^{m-1}$.
 Since every element in $\mc{R}$ is identified with a vertex in $\Z^2$ that is open in the Bernoulli noise environment, we obtain Lemma~\ref{l.threewaydominate} in light of the upper bound on the environment's $p$-value noted before this proof.

-Our next task is to comprehend the tail of the three-way-up geodesic energy $M^{\rm three}_{K,p}$.
-Here $K \in \N$ is high and $p \in (0,1)$; and, in the case of principal interest, with which Proposition~\ref{p.maxunsteady}(1) is concerned, $M^{\rm three}_{K,p} \gg 1$ is typical.
+Our next task is to comprehend the upper tail of the three-way-up geodesic energy $M^{\rm three}_{K,p}$ for $K \in \N$ and $p \in (0,1)$.
 The concerned LPP model is not integrable, and, in this principal case, our approach couples this LPP model to an integrable one, namely Poissonian LPP, so that the integrable energy dominates its three-way-up counterpart.

 In the mentioned coupling, we will replace vertices in $\Z^2$ by unit boxes and dominate the Bernoulli variable associated to a vertex by a Poisson cloud of points in the corresponding box.
-However, the way we will set up the Poissonian LPP, we would need to consider oriented paths whose angle with the vertical axis at any point is at most $\pi/4.$ However, since the Poisson points are arbitrarily located inside the boxes, we will, in order to ensure this constraint is satisfied, introduce some separation between the boxes.
+In analysing Poissonian LPP, we will consider oriented paths whose angle with the vertical axis at any point is at most $\pi/4$.
+Since the Poisson points are arbitrarily located inside the boxes, we need to separate the boxes a little to ensure that this constraint is satisfied.

 To implement this approach, we begin by introducing empty horizontal slices of width two between every horizontal line in $\Z^2$.
 Indeed, to any assignation of the Bernoulli-$p$ noise environment to $\Z^2$, we associate a counterpart noise to $\Z \times 3\Z$, where the assignation originally made to $(m_1,m_2) \in \Z^2$ is now made to $(m_1,3m_2) \in \Z \times 3\Z$.
 Picture elements $(m_1,3m_2) \in \Z \times 3\Z$ as the centres of unit boxes $(m_1,3m_2) + [-1/2,1/2]^2$.
 Note that, if an arbitrary point is selected in each such unit box, then a three-way-up directed path $P$ in $\Z^2$ will correspond to a directed path in $\R^2$, if we associate to $P$ the planar path given by line segments that interpolate the chosen points in the unit boxes corresponding to the vertices visited by $P$; here, by a directed path in $\R^2$, we mean a piecewise affine curve each of whose line segments makes an angle with the vertical axis that is at most half a right-angle.